johanla0/johanla0/README.md

 ### 👋 Hi, I’m Ivan Dolgov,
 Dipl.
 Eng. and a former CS Asst.
-Prof.
+Prof., currently Head of the AI Department of the National Movie Studio "Belarusfilm"

 - Taught computer science and Russian as a foreign language to the students of the preparatory faculty for years
 - 97% of students successfully passed university qualifying exams